encode/django-rest-framework/docs/api-guide/serializers.md

 ### `.serializer_field_mapping`

-A mapping of Django model classes to REST framework serializer classes.
-You can override this mapping to alter the default serializer classes that should be used for each model class.
+A mapping of Django model fields to REST framework serializer fields.
+You can override this mapping to alter the default serializer fields that should be used for each model field.

 ### `.serializer_related_field`